adam-kabela/lemma_x/README.md

 ## Usage

+### Prove lemma

 run main.py

 The algorithm generates:
 - plaintext full proof of the lemma in computer_generated_proof/proof.txt
 - the list of all multigraphs which satisfy the conditions of the lemma in family_F_and_hamiltonian_connectedness/F.py

+### Hamiltonian-connectedness

 run family_F_and_hamiltonian_connectedness/find_hamiltonian_paths.py (it uses F.py)

-For each multigraph from F, a line graph is created.
+For each multigraph from F, its line graph is created.
 In the line graph, Hamiltonian paths between all pairs of vertices are found and listed in hamiltonian_connectedness_certificate.py

 run family_F_and_hamiltonian_connectedness/verify_certificate.py (it uses hamiltonian_connectedness_certificate.py)

 It verifies the Hamiltonian connectedness by checking all listed paths.
-Verification is much faster than finding Hamiltonian paths (the related problem is NP-complete).
+The verification suffices to prove that the graphs are Hamiltonian-connected, and is much faster than finding Hamiltonian paths (the related problem is NP-complete).

 ## Prerequisites